kubeedge/website/docs/setup/install-with-keadm.md

     ls /etc/kubernetes/pki/
     ```

-2. Set the `CLOUDCOREIPS` environment variable to specify the IP address of Cloudcore, or a VIP if you have a highly available cluster.
-Set `CLOUDCORE_DOMAINS` instead if Kubernetes uses domain names to communicate with Cloudcore.
+2. Set the `CLOUDCOREIPS` environment variable to specify the IP address of CloudCore, or a VIP if you have a highly available cluster.
+Set `CLOUDCORE_DOMAINS` instead if Kubernetes uses domain names to communicate with CloudCore.

     ```bash
     export CLOUDCOREIPS="192.168.0.139"